 Next, we have a wonderful example of vintage style bride & groom topper sculpted by one of the world’s leading sugar artists, Carlos Lischetti.
 You’ll find the full instructions to recreate this cake topper in his first book, Animation in Sugar: Take 1.

 For a more “alternative” couple, you’ll find the instructions for the funky bride and groom cake topper (below right) here: Bride & Groom Cake Topper Tutorial.

+You’ll find another great tutorial for a bride and groom topper here.
 For bridal hairstyles (and grooms’ hair too) Lovely Tutorials have a selection here: bride and groom topper hairstyles tutorials.